 Best for: Bedroom, office, guest room — any space where you want Alexa presence without spending much.
 Also the best starting point if you're new to Alexa.

-Best for: Google Home households, small rooms, users who rely on Google services.
+Best for: Google Home households, users who rely on Google services and calendar/search integration.

 Best Google Display: Google Nest Hub (2nd Gen)